Working in the US

 Several organisations offer internships and work experience programmes in the US.
 They will typically offer help with visas, accommodation for the first few nights and an orientation programme.

-The J-1 visa allows you to do temporary work in the US, including an internship programme of up to 12 months and, in some industries, a trainee programme that can last up to 18 months.
+The J-1 (exchange visitor) visa allows you to do internships and work placements in the US.
 You can either find your own internship and then apply for the J-1 visa, or find a placement through an internship provider who may provide sponsorship for a visa.

 The following organisations offer internships or short-term work placements in the US: